NSPointer/MediaRemoteWizard/README.md

 ## Usage

-After opening the application installation helper, try to keep the app running in the background to prevent mediaremoted from restarting and causing the injection to fail.
+After opening the application installation helper, try to keep the app running in the background to prevent mediaremoted from restarting and causing the injection to invalid.

 ## Security Concerns